 Available for Android and iOS devices.

-SeatGuru is an airplane seat plan and flight search site, owned by TripAdvisor, offers many intuitive filters for your travel hunt in a simple, quick-to-use interface.
+SeatGuru is an airplane seat plan and flight search site, owned by TripAdvisor, that offers many intuitive filters for your travel hunt in a simple, quick-to-use interface.
 Results are displayed in a clean, comprehensive style that allows you to sort based on price and direct flights, filter to “avoid early flights” and weed out pre-8 a.m. departures, and apply a “best value” selector calculated by flight time, cost and number of stops.

 Each result displays various flight amenities, such as Wi-Fi, the option to purchase additional legroom and whether the seat pitch is average or good.
 SeatGuru uses the Expedia database for hotel packages, so you'll see the odd, ad-like hotel suggestion pop up in the middle of your search results to show you how much you'd save by booking a stay along with your flight.